denizCvrl/tutorial_website/content/tutorial/09_hints/index.md

 In my case, for example, I had the BlackFriday setting.
 See the updates under “Breaking Changes” on <https://sourcethemes.com/academic/updates/v4.7.0/>.
 I followed the instructions to be able to use Hugo versions higher than 0.60.0.

 Don’t panic.
-You will notice if something is wrong and it's very likely that somebody has already solved the problem :wink:.
+You will notice if something is wrong and it’ very likely that somebody has already solved the problem :wink:.

 ### Changing the website icon

-If you notice, the academic theme's icon appears in web browser tab (see the image below).
+If you notice, the academic theme’s icon appears in web browser tab (see the image below).
 You can use your own icon but you need to save it in `assets/images/`.

 ![](/img/24_icon.png)

 Please follow the instruction in <https://sourcethemes.com/academic/docs/customization/#website-icon>.